 Specific challenge: The complexity of research infrastructures and the exploitation of their full potential require adequate skills for their managers, engineers and technicians, as well as users.
 Research infrastructures are built and operated at the cutting edge of what is technologically feasible, involving a high associated risk that needs to be managed.
 They may involve a multitude of partners in a consortium that fund and perform their construction and operation, either because they are distributed research infrastructures, or because certain problems are of a scale that can only be tackled by means of European and international cooperation.
 This renders their governance and the associated financial and legal issues a complex problem.
-Comparable issues are not usually faced by research institutions that do not operate research infrastructures.
+Comparable issues are not usually faced by research institutions that do not operate research infrastructures, or in fields that do not yet have a long tradition of using research infrastructures.
 The skills and expertise specifically needed to construct, operate and use research infrastructures successfully therefore are not widely available.